bizkiwi/made-order-advisor/README.md

 ## Introduction ##

-**This project is a responsive static multi-display standalone touchscreen web application.
+**This project software is a responsive static multi-display standalone touchscreen web application.
 It is used in the hospitality industry to advise customers their order is ready to collect.**

 **Made Order Advisor (MOA) is published under the [MIT License](https://choosealicense.com/licenses/mit/)**.